 Afa S. Dworkin, President and Artistic Director of Sphinx, presents the Sanford Allen Award to violinist Hannah White at Carnegie Hall, 2015.
 Photo: Nan Melville

 The organization’s founding and mission were informed by the life experiences of Aaron Dworkin, who, as a young Black violinist, was acutely aware of the lack of diversity both on stage and in the audience in concert halls.
 He founded Sphinx while an undergraduate student at the University of Michigan, to address the stark under-representation of people of color in classical music.
-President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin currently serves as dean of the University of Michigan’s School of Music, Theatre & Dance.
+President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin is Professor for Art Entrepreneurship and Leadership at University of Michigan’s School of Music, Theatre & Dance.